Franjo Tuđman: 1990 election campaign

-Internal tensions that had broken up the Communist party of Yugoslavia prompted the governments of federal Republics to schedule free multiparty elections in spring 1990.
+Internal tensions that had broken up the League of Communists of Yugoslavia prompted the governments of the federal republics to schedule free multiparty elections in spring 1990.
 These were the first free multi-party elections for the Croatian Parliament since 1913.
 The HDZ held its first convention on 24–25 February 1990, when Tuđman was elected its president.
 The election campaign took place from late March until 20 April 1990.
 Tuđman recruited several supporters from members of the diaspora who returned home, most importantly Gojko Šušak.

 Tuđman based his campaign mostly on the national question.
 He stated that the dinar earned in Croatia should stay in Croatia, thus objecting to the subsidies for less developed parts of Yugoslavia, or for the Yugoslav army.
 He addressed the economic crisis, called for the renewal of a market economy and a parliamentary democracy, and expressed his support for the accession to the European Community.
 He maintained that Yugoslavia could survive only as a confederation.
 Although Tuđman had ties with the right-wing anti-Communist diaspora, he also had important colleagues from the Partisan Communist establishment, including Josip Boljkovac and Josip Manolić.
 His main opponent in the election was Ivica Račan from the League of Communists of Croatia (SKH), who became the SKH Chairman in December 1989.

 Tuđman's talk of Croatia's past glories and independence was not received well among Croatian Serbs.
 The HDZ was heavily criticized by Serbian media, portraying their possible victory as a revival of NDH.
-Veljko Kadijević, general of the JNA, said at meeting of the army and SR Croatia leaderships that the elections will bring the Ustashe to power in Croatia.
+Veljko Kadijević, general of the JNA, said at meeting of the army and SR Croatia leaderships that the elections would bring the Ustaše to power in Croatia.
 A few weeks before the elections, the army removed the weapons of the Territorial Defence from stores all over Croatia.
 During a HDZ campaign rally in Benkovac, an ethnically mixed town, a 62-year-old Serbian man, Boško Čubrilović, pulled out a gas pistol near the podium.
 Croatian media described the incident as an assassination attempt on Tuđman, but Čubrilović was in late 1990 charged and convicted only of threatening the security staff.
 The incident further worsened ethnic tensions.